 Yes!
 We make gluten-free mixes, flours, pastas, and side dishes.
 You can view all of our Gluten Free Products in our Online Store.

 Yes, they are.
 Our dedicated Gluten Free facilities and equipment lines also process no dairy or eggs.
 Our Gluten Free Pasta is also produced on a separate line (which is also dairy and egg-free).

 Yes!
 Our facility is 100% peanut-free facility, to ensure our products are safe for people with peanut allergies.
 (We don't even allow peanuts in our employee break room vending machines.)

-Mostly yes, but we do now offer Almond Flour and Coconut Flour.
+We have multiple facilities, and one does process Almond Flour and Coconut Flour.
 The majority of our products — including flours in paper roll top bags, boxed products including hot cereals, pancake mixes, baking mixes, baking aids such as yeast and cornstarch, gluten free products and all of our pastas — are made in a facility which is both peanut and tree nut free.
 You'll find this info on each product package under the ingredients list.

 Some products in stand-up plastic pouches are produced in another facility, which is also peanut free.
 We do produce Almond Flour/Meal and Coconut Flour there.
 Dedicated equipment (all food contact surfaces) for almond flour and coconut flour, as well as stringent cleaning procedures, including an allergen swab test, are undertaken on all shared equipment to prevent cross contamination.

 Here is a list of all our products which are produced in an environment which processes tree nuts (but on dedicated food contact surfaces which are tree-nut free, and allergen swab processes to ensure your safety):

 We don't currently use sesame in any of our products.